Amarok24/template-bootstrap-sass/README.md

 Demo: https://amarok24.github.io/template-bootstrap-sass/

+- Tested on different desktop browsers and on Google Android and Apple iOS devices
+- Optimised for accesibility (page readers)
-The HTML page is fully accessible via keyboard.
-Use "ESC" for opening the navigation, "TAB" for switching between sections, "ENTER" for action.
+- Accessible via keyboard: use "ESC" to open the navigation, "TAB" to switch between sections, "ENTER" for action

-## How to set up locally
+- Optimised for fast loading
+- Results of PageSpeed Insights: mobile 94%, desktop 99%

+## Project use
 Click the "Use this template" button on the GitHub page to create your own copy directly in GitHub.

 Or clone via git.
 Be sure you have git and Node.js installed.
 Then run: